Ukraine-Russia crisis: What to know in the escalating crisis

 WHAT’S THE SITUATION ON UKRAINE’S EASTERN FRONT?

-Heavy shelling has increased in recent days along the tense line of contact between Ukrainian forces and Russian-backed separatist rebels in Ukraine’s eastern industrial heartland of Donbas.
+Heavy shelling has increased in recent days along the tense line of contact between Ukrainian forces and the Russian-backed separatist rebels in Ukraine’s industrial heartland of Donbas.

-The conflict there began after Russia’s annexation of Crimea.
-The fighting has claimed at least 14,000 lives but had been largely quiet for a while.
+The conflict began after Russia’s annexation of Crimea and has claimed at least 14,000 lives.

 Ukrainian military spokesman Pavlo Kovalchyuk said Ukrainian positions were shelled 80 times Sunday and eight times early Monday, noting that the separatists were “cynically firing from residential areas using civilians as shields.”
 He said Ukrainian forces weren’t returning fire.